weinimo/weinimo.github.io/content/configuration-of-nginx-for-gitweb-and-git-http-backend.rst

 Gitweb is a nice web interface for Git repositories.
 For instance go to \ http://git.kernel.org/ to see how it looks like.
-I find it useful especially when I'm not on my own Linux machine and need to check out some files from one of my repositories. git-http-backend on the other hand allows cloning of git repositories over HTTP(S).
+I find it useful especially when I'm using the machine of somebody else and need to check out some files from one of my own repositories. git-http-backend allows me to clone git repositories over HTTPS so I don't have to use SSH.

-First you have to prepare your repositories on your server for accessing them via HTTP(S).
-I would recommend creating an extra user "git" for it.
+First you have to prepare your repositories on your server for accessing them via HTTPS.
+I would recommend to create an extra user "git" for it.
 In this example I put my repositories to /home/git/repositories.
 Basically you can put them where you want.